Gautier Capuçon: Cello

 Capuçon's principal instrument is a 1701 Matteo Goffriller cello which he has on loan.
-He also has a 1746 Joseph Contreras cello on loan from BSI (Banca della Svizzera Italiana).
+The cello is named L'Ambassadeur and was loaned to him by "a private donor".
+He also has a 1746 José Contreras cello on loan from BSI (Banca della Svizzera Italiana).

 Speaking about his Goffriller cello in April 2008, he said:

 I am very lucky to be playing this cello for ten, nearly eleven, years now.
 It is a Matteo Goffriller, of the Venetian school, from 1701.
 All the Goffriller cellos that I have tried are not easy to play.
 For each note you need to know how much bow pressure, how much vibrato and how much bow speed you can put on it.
 It is an instrument that you really need to know to be able to play; it is not like a Montagnana or a Stradivarius.
 Montagnana, for example – most of them are really easy to play.
 So in a way, on the Goffriller, I probably search more and look more for different things.

 Describing a Montagnana cello as his "dream" instrument of choice, he said: "I hope one day to be able to play on a Montagnana."